tomgilder/routemaster/README.md

 ## Swap routing map

-Swap the entire routing map depending on whether or not the user is logged in:
+You can swap the entire routing map at runtime.

+This is particularly useful for different pages depending on whether the user is logged in:

 ```dart
 final loggedOutMap = RouteMap(